-- I) Provision of documents to demonstrate the availability of a minimum number of two 4 star hotels within a maximum distance of 25km by road from the arena. - m) Submission of the Club Pre-Registration Form duly completed in all boxes and signed, including the club representatives in the EuroCup Clubs Meetings. - 7.2.
-Other requirements are included in Article 5 and Article 11 of the EuroCup Club Licensing Rules.
+- I) Provision of documents to demonstrate the availability of a minimum number of two 4 star hotels within a maximum distance of 25km by road from the arena. - m) Submission of the Club Pre-Registration Form, or the EuroLeague Licensed Verification Form when appropriate, duly completed in all boxes and signed. - 7.2 Other requirements are included in Article 5 and Article 11 of the EuroLeague Club Licensing Rules.

-Article 8.
-Period and Procedures for Admission
+Article 8 Period and Procedures for Admission

-- 8.1.
-The period for the clubs to present documents to the Euroleague Basketball office for registration will end on 30 April for their participation the following season.
+- 8.1 The period for the clubs to present documents to the Euroleague Basketball office for registration will end on 30 April for their participation the following season.
 If this day were to be a holiday, the deadline would be the following working day.
-In the event that on this date it is not possible to register the teams because the domestic competitions have not finished, the Euroleague Basketball CEO may set another date. - 8.2.
-The Company may reject the registration of a club in the event that a sanction for not honouring a BAT Award is in force, banning the club from registering new players coming from other countries and/or participating in international club competitions. - 8.3.
-The Company will approve or reject the registration of a club once it has been verified that the requirements set forth in these Regulations have been fulfilled.
+In the event that on this date it is not possible to register the teams because the domestic championships have not finished, the Euroleague Basketball CEO may set another date. - 8.2 The Company may reject the registration of a club in the event that a sanction from FIBA for not honouring a BAT Award is in force, banning the club from registering new players coming from other countries and/or participating in international club competitions. - 8.3 The Company will approve or reject the registration of a club once it has been verified that the requirements set forth in these Regulations and in the EuroLeague Club Licensing Rules have been fulfilled. - 8.4 If the Company should find a formal omission in the documentation, it may grant a period of no more than fifteen calendar days for the club to correct it.

-- 8.4.
-If the Company should find a formal omission in the documentation, it may grant a period of no more than fifteen calendar days for the club to correct it. - 8.5.
-The registration will be rejected if the requirements are not fulfilled or when the formal omissions have not been corrected within the given time. - 8.6.
-Should a vacancy become available in the competition, either because of a club's refusal, through the provisions of Article 8.5, or due to a disciplinary sanction, the Company will decide on the advisability of a substitution, and the procedure to carry it out will be decided in accordance with what is established in Article 7 and Article 12 of the EuroCup Club Licensing Rules, depending on the type of licence that the club has left vacant.
+- 8.5 The registration will be rejected if the requirements are not fulfilled or when the formal omissions have not been corrected within the given time. - 8.6 Should a vacancy become available in the competition, either because of a club's refusal, through the provisions of Article 8.5, or due to a disciplinary sanction, the advisability of a substitution and the procedure to carry it out will be decided in accordance with what is established in Article 7 and Article 12 of the EuroLeague Club Licensing Rules, depending on the type of licence that the club has left vacant.

-Article 9.
-Name of the Team
+Article 9 Name of the Team